-No form of ID is needed to vote in person.
-Early voting will be available through Weekend Voting and Early Mobile Voting prior to Voting Day in the county.
-You are not required to bring your Vote-by-Mail ballot to the voting location if you prefer to cast your ballot in person, but it is strongly encouraged.
+No form of ID is needed to cast your vote in person.
+You are not required to bring your Vote-by-Mail ballot to your polling location if you prefer to cast your ballot in person, but it is highly encouraged.
 Click here for a list of early voting options.

 The Registrar of Voters office provides the Voter Information Guide in an accessible format on the Voter Profile page.
-The official ballot for the November 3, 2020, General Election will be available through the Remote Accessible Vote-by-Mail portal beginning Monday, October 5, 2020.
-For accessibility questions, call (442) 265-1060 or visit sites.omniballot.us/06025/app/home.
+For accessibility questions, call (442) 265-1060 or visit https://sites.omniballot.us/06025/app/home

 There are two circumstances in which you have a right to cast a provisional ballot in an election in California.
 First, if you believe you are registered to vote, but your name does not appear on the voter list at a polling location, you can vote provisionally.
 Second, if you voted by mail, but the county does not have a record of receiving your vote-by-mail ballot, you can vote provisionally.

 Any eligible voter, including those displaced by wildfires, can cast a provisional ballot at any polling location in the county, and that ballot will be placed in a special provisional envelope before being put in the ballot box.
 Only the races you are eligible to vote in will be counted.
 A provisional ballot will be counted after county election officials confirm that you are registered to vote and have not already cast a ballot in this election.